yiisoft/validator/docs/guide/en/creating-custom-rules.md

 }
 ```

-> **Note:** [Readonly properties] are supported only starting from PHP 8.1.
+> **Note:** [readonly properties] are supported only starting from PHP 8.1.

 Besides required interface method implementations it only contains customizable error message.
 Of course, more features
 can be added - conditional validation, client options, etc. But this is a bare minimum to start with.

 ### Creating a handler

 The 2nd step is creating the handler.
-Let's define what is exactly a valid [RGB color]:
+Let's define what is exactly a valid RGB color:

 - It's an array (list to be exact).
 - Contains exactly 3 items.